U.S. suppliers to ZTE may find more demand from China firm's rivals

-(Reuters) - Other customers may make up sales that U.S. suppliers to ZTE Corp (000063.SZ) lose due to a U.S. government ban on doing business with the Chinese phone and network equipment maker, industry insiders and analysts said on Tuesday, as some of the worst-hit stocks recovered ground.
+April 17 (Reuters) - Other customers may make up sales that U.S. suppliers to ZTE Corp lose due to a U.S. government ban on doing business with the Chinese phone and network equipment maker, industry insiders and analysts said on Tuesday, as some of the worst-hit stocks recovered ground.

 The U.S. Department of Commerce on Monday banned sales of components to ZTE for seven years after China’s No. 2 telecom equipment maker breached an earlier agreement on Iranian sanctions, sending investors scrambling to determine which U.S. companies were losing business.

-Shares of Acacia Communications Inc (ACIA.O), which counts ZTE as a major customer, on Tuesday rose 3 percent to $26.43 but was still far off Friday’s $40.03 close.
-Oclaro Inc (OCLR.O) rose 5 percent.
+Shares of Acacia Communications Inc, which counts ZTE as a major customer, on Tuesday rose 3 percent to $26.43 but was still far off Friday’s $40.03 close.
+Oclaro Inc rose 5 percent.

-“To the extent business to ZTE might be ‘lost’ it may not be

-ZTE makes handsets and equipment for networks, and Piper/Jensen analyst Troy Jensen recommended stocks including Oclaro and Lumentum Holdings Inc (LITE.O), since they both also are suppliers to ZTE rival Huawei Technologies Co Ltd [HWT.UL].
-“We believe Huawei will gain customers at ZTE’s expense,” he wrote in a note.
+ZTE makes handsets and equipment for networks, and Piper/Jensen analyst Troy Jensen recommended stocks including Oclaro and Lumentum Holdings Inc, since they both also are suppliers to ZTE rival Huawei Technologies Co Ltd. “We believe Huawei will gain customers at ZTE’s expense,” he wrote in a note.

-ZTE suppliers NeoPhotonics Corp (NPTN.N), Inphi Corp (IPHI.N), and Finisar Corp (FNSR.O) all have broad customer bases that will help them absorb any fallout, analysts said, and shares in those companies ended Tuesday close to or above Friday’s close.
+ZTE suppliers NeoPhotonics Corp, Inphi Corp , and Finisar Corp all have broad customer bases that will help them absorb any fallout, analysts said, and shares in those companies ended Tuesday close to or above Friday’s close.

-ZTE sources Remote Radio Unit (RRU) and Radio Frequency chips for its wireless base station from U.S. vendors including Analog Devices Inc (ADI.O) and Xilinx Inc (XLNX.O), which both rose more than 2 percent.
+ZTE sources Remote Radio Unit (RRU) and Radio Frequency chips for its wireless base station from U.S. vendors including Analog Devices Inc and Xilinx Inc, which both rose more than 2 percent.

-It gets its cellphone baseband chipset from Qualcomm Inc (QCOM.O) and cellphone RF chips from Qorvo Inc (QRVO.O).
+It gets its cellphone baseband chipset from Qualcomm Inc and cellphone RF chips from Qorvo Inc.

 ZTE itself may struggle to find replacements for physical components from U.S. suppliers and be forced to turn to cheaper products from Taiwan and China, potentially affecting performance of its devices, said Yunxiang Sun, a China-based analyst with Soochow Securities.

-He named chips produced by MediaTek Inc (2454.TW), Spreadtrum Communications Inc and Accelink Technologies Co Ltd (002281.SZ) as possible alternatives.
+He named chips produced by MediaTek Inc, Spreadtrum Communications Inc and Accelink Technologies Co Ltd as possible alternatives.

 “Other suppliers can provide cheap ones that are not so powerful as American vendors,” he said.